kkrt-labs/cairo-vm-ts/README.md

 > ⚠️ This project is in its genesis, undergoing fast-paced development.
 It is
 > not suitable for production yet.
 Expect frequent breaking changes.

-## Usage

-### CLI

-You can install the CLI `cairo-vm-ts` by doing the following:

-1. Clone this repo: `git clone git@github.com:kkrt-labs/cairo-vm-ts.git`
-2. Go to the cloned directory: `cd cairo-vm-ts`
-3. Install the dependencies: `bun install`
-4. Register the package as a _linkable_ package: `bun link`
-5. Link the package: `bun link cairo-vm-ts`

-### As a dependency

-No package release has been done yet.

-You can still add it as a dependency by cloning the repo and creating a symlink of the repo inside your project.
-Follow the same steps as in [CLI](#cli), adding the flag `--save` to the last command: `bun link --save cairo-vm-ts`

 ## What is Cairo

 Cairo stands for CPU AIR "o" (like insp"o", conv"o", 🤔).